 Quote from Sir James Munby 29 April 2014

 “Finally, divorce.
 Has the time not come to legislate to remove all concepts of fault as a basis for divorce and to leave irretrievable breakdown as the sole ground?
 Has the time not come to uncouple the process of divorce from the process of adjudicating claims for financial relief following divorce, just as we have finally uncoupled the process of divorce from the process of adjudicating disputes about the children following divorce?
-Indeed, may the time not come when we should at least consider whether the process of divorce still needs to be subject to judicial supervision?”Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+Indeed, may the time not come when we should at least consider whether the process of divorce still needs to be subject to judicial supervision?”Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.